On the NW coast of Crete the west coast of the gulf of Kissamos projects northwards and forms a promontory that the ancients named Korykos Akran.

 During the Greek uprising against the Turks, Gramvoussa played an important and decisive role.
 After many attempts the castle was finally occupied by the Cretan revolutionaries in 1824, when a team of Cretans disguised as Turks entered the castle.
 Gramvoussa was the first part of Crete to be liberated by the Turks.

 The rocky island became a refuge for over 3000 people, and a base for the revolutionary groups.
 Soon, due to lack of food and supplies, it also became the base of pirates who plundered every ship passing through the sea around the island.
 Even the coasts of Crete suffered from their raids.
 Thus, with the consent of the Greek government, an Anglo-French garrison took over the island of Gramvousa in 1828. Α multinational guard of English, French and Greek was then established, with Chadjimichalis Dalianis in charge.
+So the last Cretans abandoned the island, and the houses were demolished.
+The Greek Guard stayed until September 1830, when the island was occupied by the European forces (England-France-Russia) acting on behalf of Mehmet Ali of Egypt.
+Eventually, in 1831 it was given to the Egyptians and since then the castle has essentially been abandoned and deserted.

 Today, the high walls of the Gramvoussa are preserved, half ruined but awesome.